 Residents are free to use their time at the residency as they wish to pursue their own creative work and projects.
 We will gather each evening in the great room for community time, sharing work, and any programming.
 Wine and other refreshments are served at these daily gatherings.
 The rhythm of the residency is influenced by the monastic schedule and daily prayers, called the Divine Office, which happens seven times a day.
 Of course no one is obligated to attend any service or prayer, though all are invited.
 It is our hope and intention that residents come with openness to the unique spiritual goods offered by the monastic community and a prayerful environment.
-All guests have access to most of the 200-some acres of gorgeous monastery grounds and farmland upon the glaciated Allegheny Plateau.
+All guests have access to several hundred acres of gorgeous monastery grounds and farmland upon the glaciated Allegheny Plateau.
 The monastery is home to a working sheep farm with some donkeys.

 This residency consists mostly of silence, space, nature, work, bells, and chanting.
 It is at a monastery, after all.
 If you are in need of being provided with a more stimulating week of, for example, workshops or masterclasses, you may be better served at a different residency.
 Our goal is to find what deeper creativity, vision, and other riches are to be found in sharing gifts and resources within communal rhythms of work, prayer, nature, and silence.